Jesse-jApps/Psd2Xcode-Xample/README.md

 A simple Xample to illustrate the basic features that **Psd2Xcode** provides.

+### Landscape-iPhone

+To show that it's also no problem in landscape orientation.

 ### WrongOrRight-iPhone

 A little game that is completely based on one PSD file.